pkourdis/gateplugin-SUTime/README.md

 ## Getting Up and Running

-Following the instructions given below will get you a working version of the plugin on your local machine.
+The instructions given below will get you a working version of the plugin on your local machine.
 It is assumed that GATE software is installed ([download here](https://gate.ac.uk/download/)) and $GATE_HOME refers to the GATE root directory.

 ### Prerequisites

-The folowwing libraries should be placed inside the $GATE_HOME/lib directory:
+The following libraries should be placed inside the $GATE_HOME/lib directory:
 - Jollyday library (version 0.4.9) ([download here](http://central.maven.org/maven2/de/jollyday/jollyday/0.4.9/jollyday-0.4.9.jar)).

 - Stanford CoreNLP library ([download here](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0.jar)).